0bugTeam/0bugTeam.github.io/content/BHMEAQ2024/Notey.md

 {"message":"Login successful"}
 ```

 Now in the next part i had some issues.
-For some weird reason, i was unable to perform or use other functionalities with the cookie the application provided after loging in, i don't know what i was missing but whatever i did, it says `Authentication required.`, maybe we can't use that cookie to act as a user and add or view note
+For some weird reason, i was unable to perform or use other functionalities with the cookie the application provided after loging in, i don't know what i was missing or doing wrong but whatever i did, it says `Authentication required.`, maybe we can't use that cookie to act as a user and add or view note

-Anyways in the following i came up with rather a simple python script with just the `request` module and that did the job and also the script contains the actual solution for the challenge, that is to exploit SQL Injection vulnerability i the `viewNote` input parameters
+Anyways in the following i came up with rather a simple python script with just the `request` module and that did the job and also the script contains the actual solution for the challenge which is to exploit a SQL Injection vulnerability in the `viewNote` input parameters

 ## Vulnerability